 Examples of these conditions are HIV (human immunodeficiency virus), autoimmune diseases, food allergies, mood disorders, recurrent infections or neurological disorders like Parkinson’s disease.
 Seborrheic dermatitis is especially common in those with severely compromised immune function.
 In fact, it affects approximately up to 11 percent of immuno-competent adults and up to 85 percent to 95 percent of HIV patients.
-(7) Those with HIV usually experience more intense cases of seborrheic dermatitis and often do not respond to standard treatment as quickly as patients without immune-compromised systems.
-(8)
+(8) Those with HIV usually experience more intense cases of seborrheic dermatitis and often do not respond to standard treatment as quickly as patients without immunocompromised systems.
+(9)

 Even in people who don’t have other serious health conditions, risk factors for dermatitis include: